 We’re accepting applications October 25-31, 2021.
 The deadline to apply is 9pm ET on October 31, 2021.
 Please apply by filling out this form.
-Winners will be notified by email and announced on the website on November 1, 2021.
+Winners will be notified by email on November 1, 2021.

 I don’t sell my art, can I still apply for a scholarship?
 All applications are welcome from all skill levels, including those who have never painted before or are well established pet portrait painters.

 I don’t live in the U.S. Am I eligible to apply for a scholarship?
 Absolutely!